Enrollment Periods

 Underwritten

-You can apply for a supplement any time of the year, however, you will need to answer some medical questions on the application.
-You will be subject to the decision of the insurance company whether you are approved, charged a higher premium or denied coverage.
+You can apply for a supplement any time of the year.
+You will need to answer some medical questions on the application.
+The insurance company will decide whether you are approved.
+They may also charge a higher premium or you could be denied coverage.

 Plan F and C are no longer available to anyone starting Medicare on or after January 2020.
 If you have had your Medicare before 2020, you can still have or get either Plan F or C.